Ghosts… zombies… demons… disembodied hands… child sacrifices… bodies rising from graves… witches summoning spirits of the dead…

-When Jesus arrived at the other side in the region of the Gadarenes, two demon-possessed men coming from the tombs met him.
+When Jesus arrived in the region of the Gadarenes, two demon-possessed men coming from the tombs met him.
 They were so violent that no one could pass that way.
 “What do you want with us, Son of God?” they shouted.
 “Have you come here to torture us before the appointed time?”
 Some distance from them a large herd of pigs was feeding.
 The demons begged Jesus, “If you drive us out, send us into the herd of pigs.”
 He said to them, “Go!”
 So they came out and went into the pigs, and the whole herd rushed down the steep bank into the lake and died in the water. ~Matthew 8:28-33

 The Ghost on the Water

 The disciples had been waiting for their leader.
 He had left them to go up on a mountainside to pray.
 When evening came, and Jesus had not yet joined them, his disciples went down to the lake.
 They got into a boat and set off across the water.
 By now it was dark, the boat was in the middle of the lake, and Jesus was alone on land.
 A strong wind was blowing and the waters grew rough.
 He saw the disciples straining at the oars, because the wind was against them.
 Shortly before dawn he went out to them, walking on the lake.
 But when they saw him walking on the lake, they thought he was a ghost.
 They cried out, because they were terrified.
 Immediately he spoke to them and said, “Take courage!
 It is I. Don’t be afraid.”
 Then he climbed into the boat with them, and the wind died down.
 It was then that the disciples realized the ghost was actually Jesus, who had walked out to them upon the water. ~Mark 6: 45-51 and John 6: 16-21